 The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
-Press the M button to return to the Main Menu.
+If no codes are present, a "No OEM Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
+Press the SYSTEM MENU (§) button to return to the System Menu.

-- If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK ▷ ₺ button again. - 4.
-When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the "Priority" Code. - To exit the enhanced mode, press the SYSTEM MENU (\$) button to return to the System menu.
-Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Global OBD, then press the ENTER (→) button to return to the Global OBD2 mode.
+- 3. If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK ▷ button again. - 4.
+When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the "Priority" Code. - To view additional enhanced DTCs, repeat steps 1 through 4, above. - To exit the enhanced mode, press the SYSTEM MENU 5 button to return to the System Menu.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Global OBD, then press the ENTER → button to return to the Global OBD2 mode.